AlabastTheSane/empyrean-modlist/README.md

 # **READ THIS FIRST**

-# Getting started with Empyrean
+# Getting started with Empyrean **A MORE COMPREHENSIVE GUIDE CAN BE FOUND HERE [FGModlists](https://www.fgsmodlists.com/empyrean/what-is-empyrean)

 This list requires 194GB of storage space, with 58GB of that being downloads